evroGit/ngSiteExample/README.md

 NgSite is an example for a single page application (SPA) made with AngularJs --
+This application represents a compact admin tool.
-This application does not require a backend - it uses a simple simulation with JSON files.
+It does not require a backend - it uses a simple simulation with JSON files.

 To install the project, it must be copied to the corresponding directory on a Web server.